 One of the most famous and intriguing parts of the park is the impressive Sala Keoku's Wheel of Life, which is represented by a grouping of sculptures in a circle that mimics the karmic way of the universe.
 The cycle represents the path of birth to death, or as we in the West like to call it, "cradle to grave."
 The cycle finishes with a man becoming enlightened and reaching the position of Buddha.

-Another popular landmark at the park is the Sala Keoku Pavilion, which is a three-story building made from concrete that looks very much like a Muslim mosque.
+Another popular landmark at the park is the Sala Keoku Pavilion, a three-story concrete building that looks very much like a Muslim mosque.
 The building was constructed after Sulilat passed away, with the third floor holding his ashes, his mummified body, and a load of artifacts.

 The park enjoys many visitors, especially at weekends, as locals flock to see the sculptures.
 One of the great things about the park is that it’s only 20 THB to get in, which is immense value for money.
 Outside the park, you will find an area with lots of souvenir stalls, food vendors, and even lottery ticket sellers.
 The place has a nice feel of tranquility and excitement.

 Sala Keoku Park at Nong Khai is a religious-inspired park with concrete sculptures inspired by Buddhism.
-It was built by Luang Pu Bunleua Sulilat in close proximity to the Thai-Laos border and the mighty Mekong river.
+Luang Pu Bunleua Sulilat was built in close proximity to the Thai-Laos border and the mighty Mekong River.
 The depiction of Buddha meditating under the 7-head naga snake and the wheel of life are some of the famous sculptures.

 Fees |